 Florida POWERBALL tickets expire 180 days from the winning drawing date, just like all other terminal games offered by the Florida Lottery.

 28. Does the POWERBALL jackpot have a cash option?

 Yes.
-Jackpot winners may choose to receive their portion of a jackpot prize as an annuity payment or a one-time Cash Option.
+Jackpot winners may choose to receive their portion of a jackpot prize as an annuity payment or a one-time, lump-sum payment (or Cash Option).
 Jackpot prizes must be claimed within the first 60 days after the winning drawing date to receive the Cash Option.